Decent intersection and Tor-rigidity for modules over local hypersurfaces: Introduction

 \section{Introduction}

 Throughout this paper we will deal exclusively with a local, Noetherian, commutative ring $R$ and finitely generated modules over $R$.

 Two $R$-modules $M$ and $N$ such that $l(M\tensor_RN)<\infty $ are said to \textit{intersect decently} if $\dim M + \dim N \leq \dim R$.
 We say that $M$ is \textit {decent} if for all $N$ such that $l(M\tensor_RN)<\infty $, $M$ and $N$ intersect decently.
 This property arises naturally from Serre's work on intersection multiplicity (\cite{Se}), which shows that over a regular local ring, any two modules intersect decently.
-In fact, to have a satisfying local intersection theory, one needs modules to intersect decently as a minimum requirement.
-However, sufficient conditions for decent intersection become much more elusive in general, even when $R$ is a hypersurface.
-For example, one can look at a famous open question in Commutative Algebra: \begin{conj1} Let $A$ be a regular local ring, and suppose $R$ is a local ring such that $A\subset R$ and $R$ is module-finite over $A$.
-Then $A$ is a direct summand of $R$ as an $A$-module. \end{conj1} The Direct Summand Conjecture could be proved if one could show a certain module over a local hypersurface is decent (see \cite{Ho1}).
-As another example, it was conjectured by Peskine and Szpiro (cf. \cite{PS}) that in general, a module of finite projective dimension is decent.
+In fact, to have a satisfying intersection theory over a local ring, one needs modules to intersect decently as a minimum requirement.
+However, sufficient conditions for decent intersection are much more elusive in non-regular situation, even when $R$ is a hypersurface.
+For example, the Direct Summand Conjecture would follow if one could show that a certain module over a local hypersurface is decent (see \cite{Ho1}).
+As another example, it was conjectured by Peskine and Szpiro (cf. \cite{PS}) that over any local ring, a module of finite projective dimension is decent.
 This question is open even for hypersurfaces of ramified regular local rings.
+Such questions serve as our initial motivation, and while our investigation did not settle any of those conjectures, we hope it will contribute towards better understanding of this intriguing condition.

 A pair of modules $(M,N)$ is called \textit{rigid} if for any integer $i\geq0$, $\Tor_i^R(M,N)=0$ implies $\Tor_j^R(M,N)=0$ for all $j\geq i$.
 Moreover, $M$ is \textit{rigid} if for all $N$, the pair $(M,N)$ is rigid.
 Auslander studied rigidity in order to understand torsion on tensor products (\cite{Au}).
 He also observed that rigidity of $M$ implies other nice properties, such as any $M$-sequence must be an $R$-sequence.
-To further demonstrate the usefulness of rigidity, let us recall the: \begin{lem1} (\cite{HW1}, 2.5) Let $R$ be a complete intersection.
-Let $M,N$ be non-zero finitely generated modules over $R$ such that $\Tor_i^R(M,N)=0$ for all $i\geq 1$.
+To further demonstrate the usefulness of rigidity, let us recall the following depth formula (\cite{HW1}, 2.5): suppose $R$ is a local complete intersection and $M,N$ are non-zero finitely generated modules over $R$ such that $\Tor_i^R(M,N)=0$ for all $i\geq 1$.
 Then: